HQJaTu/cloud-dyndns/clouddns/azure/README.md

 * Azure tenant ID
 * Azure subscription ID of DNS zone
 * Service principal ID and secret
 * Python module `azure-mgmt-dns`.
-Those not familiar with Python, you need to `pip3 install` the package.
+Those not familiar with Python, you need to `pip install` the package.

 To confuse you, all four of those look like a GUID.